The Healing Kitchen

 INGREDIENTS:

-1 cup organic quinoa
+1 1/2 c organic quinoa

-1 small organic red onion, large dice
+½ organic red onion, diced

 Sea salt and organic black pepper to taste